How to Approach The Common App Essay- 10 Stellar Examples for 2025-2026

 4. Be Authentic and Vulnerable

 Avoid writing what you think colleges want to hear.
-Be honest, even about flaws, and reflect on how you’ve grown from your experiences.
+Be honest, even about flaws, and reflect on how you’ve grown.

 Example: